MrBlindMouse/db_connector/README.md

+## Ponderings
+I'm thinking of this repo becoming a collection of scripts, for easy implementation of various technologies.
+Like websockets and the below SQL database.
+A main requirement would be no dependencies other than the most necessary.
+The purpose is to learn how to use these technologies, illustrate best practices and basic implementations, and to simply copy/paste into projects.

-# SQLite Dynamic Table Classes
+# SQLite DB Creation
 This Python script creates SQLite database tables from a schema.

 ## How to Use
 Copy the main Python script from this repository.

-Add a schema and path
+Add a schema and path.

 Run the function:

 ```python